geosolutions-it/MapStore2/docs/developer-guide/documentation-guidelines.md

 4. The documentation can be launched using `index.html` in `site` folder

 !!!
 Note
     When creating a link to internal document (.md) files, make sure to use full link instead of a relative path to the file.
-As using relative path will not work in exported PDF document
+As using relative path will not work in exported PDF document.
-    *Example*
+    ***Example***:
     Instead of creating a link `[FAQ]('../dev-faq/')`, use `[FAQ]('../dev-faq/#faq')` or `[FAQ]('../dev-faq.md#faq')` or `[FAQ]('dev-faq.md#faq')`